 What Is Google Analytics?

-Originally launched in 2005, Google Analytics is a free tool provided by Google to track and analyze your website’s traffic.
+Originally launched in 2005, Google Analytics is a free tool provided by Google used to track and analyze your website’s traffic.

 The tool works by collecting data from your website and transforming it into easy-to-read charts, graphs and tables.

 If you use other Google services, such as Google Ads or Google My Business, then it’s important to note that Google Analytics is a necessity for your business.
+Without this tool aggregating all the data from your website, Google My Business listing and Google Ads campaigns, you're missing out on valuable information to help you improve your business's online marketing efforts.

-Breaking Down Reporting Features
+Google Analytics' Reporting Features

 Let’s break down each of the main report tabs so you can better understand what type of information is featured in each:

-- Behavior – This section allows you to see metrics from how users have behaved on your site, such as showing you average time on pages, bounce rate, unique pageviews and more.
+- Behavior – This section allows you to see metrics from how users have behaved on your site, such as showing average time on pages, bounce rate, unique pageviews and more.

 - The Behavior Flow under Behavior shows what pages people are starting to leave on your website.
 This data can help you determine if something is wrong on your website or if you need to adjust to how your website is laid out.